pingpongdoctor/pingpongdoctor/README.md

 ## Tech Stack Frontend

-- React JS.
+- ReactJS.
 - React Component
-- Slick JS - React slick is a carousel component built with React.
+- SlickJS - React slick is a carousel component built with React.
 The homepage has an image carousel that is built by using this library.
-- Chart JS - Chart.js is one of the most popular charting libraries.
+- ChartJS - Chart.js is one of the most popular charting libraries.
 The website uses the Pie chart and the Line chart from this library.
 - Fitness Calculator Library - This library helps perform calculations for your BMI, BMR, total daily energy expenditure, and so on.
 - Cloudinary
 - Sha256 - This library is used to hash email and password on the frontend to protect users from being hacked.